martgil/webext-docs/messages.rst

       :name: [``junk``]
       :type: (boolean, optional)

       Whether the message is marked as junk.
-Only supported in :ref:`messages.update`
+Only supported in :ref:`messages.update`.

    .. api-member::